-- Considerations of explosive loading, initiation sequence and firing; - Use of experienced blast contractors; - Monitoring of meteorological conditions prior to blasting; and - Notifying landowners (at their request) and occupiers of blast events.
+• Considerations of explosive loading, initiation sequence and firing;

+- Use of experienced blast contractors; - Monitoring of meteorological conditions prior to blasting; and - Notifying landowners (at their request) and occupiers of blast events.

 Additionally, all blasting activities at Karuah Quarry are monitored by a licensed blasting contractor.
-Monitoring equipment is located at the front gate (monitor 1) to the quarry and at the nearest residence (Monitor 2).
+Monitoring equipment is located at the front gate (Monitor 1 - internal monitor) to the quarry and at the nearest residence (Monitor 2).

-Blast monitoring will continue at both monitor 1 and 2 locations and report on all blasts within the AEMR.
+Blasts will continue to be monitored and reported in the next AEMR period.
 No further improvements required.